-Like general dentistry, family dentistry provides services linked to the general maintenance of tooth health as well as dental hygiene.
+Like general dentistry, family dentistry provides services for the general maintenance of oral health and hygiene.

-In actuality, general dentistry and family dentistry are frequently used correspondently, even though there is actually a little distinction between the two terms.
+In actuality, general dentistry and family dentistry are frequently used correspondently.
+However, there is actually a distinction between the two.

 Pediatric dentists must complete at least: